THE MOST REVOLTING FOODS FROM AROUND THE GLOBE

 Roasted rats, a quick meal in Northern Laos

 INDONESIAN cuisine is extremely diverse and regardless of the nation`s great liking for the world`s stinkiest fruit -DURIAN (at some cities prohibited to carry in public transport for its unbearable smell), one of the least appetising dishes might well be GRILLED BAT or DRAGONFLY SOUP.
-It all sounds really horrible, but again, if we can take pleasure in the ‘CIVER DROPPING’ COFFEE LUWAK, considered to be some of the world`s finest, why not trying any other local speciality?
+It all sounds really horrible, but again, if we can take pleasure in the ‘CIVET DROPPING’ COFFEE LUWAK, considered to be some of the world`s finest, why not trying any other local speciality?

 Chargrilled bats, Sulawesi, Indonesia